dsa-ou/paddles/CONTRIBUTING.md

 5. open a terminal and go to the folder to where you cloned this project
 6. enter `poetry install`

-The last steps installs the software needed to develop `paddles`, in a new [virtual environment](https://docs.python.org/3/glossary.html#term-virtual-environment), in order to not interfere with your existing Python projects.
+The last step installs the software needed to develop `paddles`, in a new [virtual environment](https://docs.python.org/3/glossary.html#term-virtual-environment), in order to not interfere with your existing Python projects.